Salary Data

 This gap exists for several reasons.
 First, many remote roles are filled by candidates outside high-cost metros, and companies adjust compensation accordingly.
 Second, companies that offer remote flexibility often use national pay bands that average out to lower numbers than metro-specific bands.
 Third, some companies view remote work as a benefit that offsets lower cash compensation.

 The salary gap doesn't tell the full story.
-If you live in a city where the median demand gen salary is below $83K, remote roles at companies in higher-paying markets are actually a raise.
+If you live in a city where the median demand gen salary is below $88K, remote roles at companies in higher-paying markets work out to a raise.
 Austin, Denver, and Washington DC all have local medians near or below the remote median.

 Remote vs Onsite by Seniority